Definition of Larceny

 The determination of the number of larcenies can affect the number and severity of the larceny charges.
 For example, if multiple takings form one instance of larceny, the amount of the items taken could push the larceny into the realm of a felony.
 On the other hand, if the multiple takings each formed a single occurrence of larceny, the defendant may face multiple lesser misdemeanor counts.
 This determination could have a great impact on the punishment the defendant receives.

 Prosecutors often have some leeway when it comes to theft crimes.
-That's why it's important to have a strong criminal defense attorney on your side, one who can challenge the evidence in your case and even plea down charges.
-Get in touch with an attorney near you today for a free preliminary review of your case.
+That's why it's important to have qualified, experienced legal counsel on your side; someone who can challenge the evidence in your case and even plea down charges.
+Get in touch with a criminal defense attorney near you today.